Gaining Insight and Resources Through the AICPA Not-for-Profit Certificate Program

-So when the American Institute of Certified Public Accountants (AICPA) launched a Not-for-Profit Certificate Program last year, several of our managers enrolled.
-While CapinCrouse only serves nonprofits and our team has a strong background in this area, the certificate program is enhancing the managers’ existing knowledge and providing them with new resources for assisting clients.
+As part of that commitment, all our firm’s managers and partners have completed the American Institute of Certified Public Accountants (AICPA) Not-for-Profit Certificate program.
+While CapinCrouse only serves nonprofit organizations and our team has a strong background in this area, the certificate program enhances our existing knowledge and provides new resources for assisting our clients.

 Rounding Out Our Tool Belt

-“The program has helped to supplement and round out our tool belt for serving nonprofits — and not just on the accounting and audit side, but operations and tax as well,” said Chris Gordon, who serves as senior manager in the firm’s San Francisco office.
+“The program has helped to supplement and round out our tool belt for serving nonprofits — and not just on the accounting and audit side, but operations and tax as well,” said Chris Gordon, who serves as a partner in the firm’s West region.

-Both Chris and Mark Hepner, an audit manager in the Indianapolis office, said that the nonprofit tax information provided in the program was helpful, including details on the various tax status types.
+Both Chris and Mark Hepner, a senior manager in the Indianapolis office, said that the nonprofit tax information provided was helpful, including details on the various tax status types.
 Mark noted that while CapinCrouse has a dedicated nonprofit tax team, the information gained in the program helps to make him a well-rounded auditor with a better understanding of the tax nuances clients face.

 “The information about governance issues has also been helpful,” Mark said.
 “It’s given me the perspective to better understand what the boards and audit committees at our clients care about, and tailor my focus on the areas that are most important to them.”

-The managers also noted that the program has given them resources they can use in serving clients.
+The certificate program has also provided our team with resources they can use in serving clients.
 “We’ve been able to use guides, transcripts, and other resources provided through the program to assist clients with specific issues,” Chris said.

-All three also said they would recommend the certificate program to those working in accounting or finance at nonprofit organizations.
-“I think this is a great program for clients.
+Chris, Mark, and Kelsey said they would recommend the certificate program to those working in accounting or finance at nonprofit organizations.
+“I think this is a great program for our clients.
 It would be particularly helpful for those who have come from a for-profit background and want to learn what makes nonprofits unique from for-profits,” Chris observed.